-It has been said of the Democratic League, founded by the coalition of various groups and small parties, that most of its supporters were academics or students and that they used the word 'democracy' much as it is used in the West, namely to mean the rule of the bourgeoisie.
-What is true in this characterisation is that these scholars were the heirs to the Mandarins who had ruled China for over 3,000 years but what they had learnt from western bourgeois democrats was but a thin veneer over their basic Confucian philosophy.
-The basic feature of this philosophy is its concern for 'peace' and the avoidance of class struggle.
+It has been said of the Democratic League, founded by the coalition of various groups and small parties, that most of its supporters were academics or students and that they used the word "democracy" much as it is used in the West, namely to mean the rule of the bourgeoisie.
+What is true in this characterisation is that these scholars were the heirs to the Mandarins who had ruled China for over 3,000 years, but what they had learned from western bourgeois democrats was but a thin veneer over their basic Confucian philosophy.
+The basic feature of this philosophy is its concern for "peace" and the avoidance of class struggle.
 The Mandarins of the League maintained close economic and family ties with the uppermost stratum of Chinese society.
 This social layer had one foot in bourgeois society but also maintained feudal interests.

-This social background was eloquently expressed in the politics of the League; despite its outwardly severe critique of the KMT, its practical actions were confined to attempts at reforming the KMT.
+This social background was eloquently expressed in the politics of the League; despite its outwardly severe critique of the K.M.T., its practical actions were confined to attempts at reforming the K.M.T.
 Such attempts were fruitless.
-The 'faults' of the KMT could not have been eliminated without eliminating the social circumstances which had given rise to both the KMT and the Democratic League.
+The "faults" of the K.M.T. could not have been eliminated without eliminating the social circumstances which had given rise to both the K.M.T. and the Democratic League.

-The end of the civil war in China could not have been achieved by the compromises suggested by the League but only by pursuing the civil war to its conclusion.
+gested by the League but only by pursuing the civil war to its conclusion.
 The League never abandoned its pacific policies but reality forced it eventually to modify them.
-Hesitatingly, reluctantly and too late in the day, even on their own admission, the League declared war on Chiang Kai-shek, whom they (politically short sighted as they were) had always taken for a moderate man.
-At that very moment Chang Kai-shek returned to his policy of destroying the advocates of policies of compromise and moderation, which he had temporarily interrupted during the war with Japan.
+Hesitatingly, reluctantly and too late in the day, even on their own admission, the League declared war on Chiang Kai Shek whom they considered to be politically short-sighted.
+At this time Chiang Kai Shek returned to his policy of destroying the advocates of policies of compromise which he relaxed during the war with Japan.
 The Democratic League, caught between the left and the right, was crushed by the unfurling of events and disappeared.
-That was in the autumn of 1947.